 In a systematic review of studies performed on postoperative patients who received acupuncture, it was concluded that acupuncture could reduce the adverse effects produced by potent analgesics called opioids, such as nausea, dizziness, itching, sedation and urine retention.

-Acupuncture treatment is useful for the management of low back pain, cervicalgia, chronic knee pain, osteoarthritis, shoulder pain and acute dental pain.
+Acupuncture treatment is useful for the management of lower back pain, cervicalgia, chronic knee pain, osteoarthritis, shoulder pain and acute dental pain.

-In the treatment of cancer it also serves to modulate the adverse effects of chemotherapy medication such as nausea and vomiting, also helps with fatigue, weight loss, anxiety, depression, insomnia, low appetite, dry mouth, heat waves, neuropathies, constipation, diarrhea and pain control.
+In the treatment of cancer it also serves to modulate the adverse effects of chemotherapy medication such as nausea and vomiting, fatigue, weight loss, anxiety, depression, insomnia, low appetite, dry mouth, heat waves, neuropathies, constipation, diarrhea and pain control.

-It is being used by many cancer patients to treat psychological symptoms such as depression, anxiety and insomnia that alter their quality of life.
+Acupuncture is used by many cancer patients to treat psychological symptoms such as depression, anxiety and insomnia that alter and improve their quality of life.